wenboguo-1/-E-Commerce-project/README.md

  •  User can become a seller and be able to add, modify, delete and make on sale for their own items on store.

- •  Implemented with React Js using redux and styled component as fronted , and Spring Boot Java
-     framework using Mybatis and Mysql as backend.
-Also deployed on the Vultr cloud server